The Henningsvær Charter

 Olsen is professor at Department of Biology (NTNU) and project manager for the cross-disciplinary project “Ocean Certain”.
 Olsen is also Specialty Chief Editor for Marine Fisheries, Aquaculture and Living Resources, Frontiers in Marine Science.
 The research activities of Yngvar Olsen have basically been related to different aspects of nutrition of plankton organisms, the first 10 years in freshwater and later on in marine coastal water.
 Early work involved studies of uptake and use of mineral nutrient in phytoplankton and food intake and allocation in zooplankton.
 Later work includes more integrated ecological studies of planktonic food webs with a focus on the important functional plankton groups and their trophic interactions in coastal waters.

 Rave lives and works in Berlin.
 She studied experimental film at the University of the Arts Berlin and photography at Bard College, New York.
-In 2014 she was a fellow at the Akademie Schloss Solitude in Stuttgart and was recently a fellow artist at the Academy of Media Arts Cologne (KHM).
-Her essayistic work often investigates issues such as postcolonialism, science and history’s repeating patterns in the complex interplay of culture, economy and ecology.
+She has since participated in numerous international art exhibitions and conferences.
+Lisa Rave has recently been a fellow of the Thyssen-Bornemisza Art Contemporary Academy (TBA21) in 2017 and a fellow at the Akademie Schloss Solitude in Stuttgart 2014/2015.
+Her essayistic work often investigates issues surrounding postcolonialism, science and history’s repeating patterns in the complex interplay of culture, economy and ecology.

 Reymann was trained as an actor and successfully performed on screen and on stage for many years, and in major productions.
 He joined Thyssen-Bornemisza Art Contemporary (TBA21) in 2011.
 With TBA21 Chairperson and Founder Francesca Habsburg, he co-founded TBA21 Academy where he subsequently took on the role of a director.
 As a central programming unit of TBA21, the Academy provides a moving platform of cultural production and interdisciplinary exchange within TBA21.
 Between July, 2011 and today, Markus Reymann initiated and conducted numerous expeditions.
 Each trip is designed as a collaboration with invited artists, scientists and thinker’s eager to embark on oceanic explorations.
 Inspired by this unusual encounter with both human and natural elements, the Academy commissions ambitious projects informed by the itinerary of the research vessel Dardanella.
 In December 2015 at COP21 Markus Reymann announced TBA21-Academy’s latest program “The Current”.
 “The Current” is the exploratory soul of TBA21.
 It was conceived to raise awareness for today’s most urgent ecological, social, and economic issues.
 Through its expeditions on sea and land, “The Current” seeks to redefine the culture of exploration and discovery in the 21st century.